Dr. Virginia McDonough-StukeyProfessor of Biology

 Dr. McDonough-Stukey loved graduate school and was lucky enough to work on a fantastic project on the molecular biology of lipid metabolism with a great mentor, Dr. Charles Martin, and great lab mates (one of whom she eventually married).
 In grad school, she taught several classes as a teaching assistant, and discovered that teaching undergraduates was very gratifying.
 Dr. McDonough-Stukey knew she wanted to be able to do the two things she loved — teach and do research — at a place that valued both.
 She did a post-doc with another great mentor, Dr. George Carman, shifting emphasis a bit to study the biochemistry of phospholipid metabolism.

 When it came time to look for a permanent position, Virginia looked for a place she could continue her work on lipid metabolism, but also work with undergraduates.
 Her search led her to Hope, where she has been since 1995.
 She teaches courses with a major emphasis on molecular biology, genetics and cell biology.
-Virginia has been chair of Hope College’s biology department since 2013, and really enjoys working with the Hope community.

 AREAS OF Expertise